 Understanding the World

 The teaching of these areas of learning is practical and playful with support and challenge from adults in class sessions, small group sessions and working with individuals.
 There is a combination of adult-led, teacher taught sessions as well as a wealth of stimulating continuous provision opportunities.
-Throughout all of these areas of learning and at the heart of the EYFS Curriculum are the “Characteristics of Effective Learning”.
+Throughout all of these areas of learning and at the heart of the EYFS Curriculum are the “Characteristics of Effective Teaching and Learning”.

 At Wincle Primary School, we strive to develop these key characteristics of “Playing and Learning”, “Active Learning” and “Thinking Critically” in order to give the children the skills that they will continue to draw upon throughout their development.
 All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year through a range of topics within a mixed Year 1 and Reception class.

 Our learning environments, both inside and outside are also adapted regularly to meet the different and developing needs of the children in our care.
 We aim to ensure that these areas are always stimulating and exciting and that, importantly, they are accessible to all children, regardless of where they are on their learning journey.
 The environments are developed to promote independence within our children and allow them to access the curriculum independently and confidently with the necessary level of support and challenge.